Javanese culture: Tedhak Sithen

 Held when a child is around eight months old.
 Family members are invited, to celebrate a child starts walking.

 Khitan

 For a boy, khitan, or circumcision, is an important transition toward adulthood.
 The ritual usually held when the boy is 6 to 12 years old.
 Following the circumcision it is customary to sacrifice a goat, hold a slametan and wayang kulit (shadow puppet) performance.
 Circumcision is one factor that differentiate the Javanese with related Balinese and Tenggerese, which still predominantly Hindu.

 Ruwatan Gembel

 The day Hindu children of the Dieng community shave their hair.
 A large offering ceremony to the Gods at the temples are given.
 Afterwards the community arranges a festival.
 Tourists normally flock to see the event.

 Slametan

 Prayers to hope for good tidings.
 Normally tumpeng is served.

 Patangpuluhdinanan, Nyatus, Nyewu

 Prayers given on the 40th, 100th, and 1000th days since a person deceased.

 Nyekar

-Before the month of Ramadhan, family members visit the graves of their loved ones, praying for their well-being.
+Before the month of Ramadhan, family members visit the graves of their loved ones, pray for their well-being.